mvadari/XRPL-Standards/xls-transaction-auth.md

 We also propose modifying the transaction common fields.

-This feature will require an amendment, tentatively titled `featureAccountPermission`.
+This feature will require an amendment, tentatively titled `AccountPermission`.

 ### 1.1.
 Basic Flow